-From early discussions about childhood and career choices, to reflections on becoming and being an arms dealer, Eski offers a methodologically embedded approach, and advances biographical writing in the field of criminology.
-It is a unique and thought-provoking contribution to the fields of criminology, ethnography, sociology, critical security studies, policing studies, war studies and international politics, and offers an unparalleled insight from within.
+From early discussions about childhood and career choices, to reflections on becoming and being an arms trader, Eski offers a methodologically embedded approach and advances biographical writing in the field of Criminology.
+It is a unique and thought-provoking contribution to the fields of criminology, ethnography, sociology, critical security studies, policing studies, war studies and international politics and offers an unparalleled insight from within.

 Table of Contents

-Acknowledgements Abbreviations ‘My life is a ****ed up book!’: An introduction 1.
-Arms dealers imagined Toward a criminological imagination of an arms dealer 2.
-Talking arms A methodological reflection on biography 3.
-A troubled childhood His parents, siblings and lack of friends 4.
-A coming of age and rage 5.
+Acknowledgements Abbreviations ‘My life is a ****ed up book!’: An Introduction 1.
+Arms dealers imagined: Toward a criminological imagination of an arms dealer 2.
+Talking arms: A methodological reflection on biography 3.
+A troubled childhood: His parents, siblings and lack of friends 4.
+A coming of age and rage: Adolescence and early career 5.
 From arms to amenities His motivation, companies and offer 6.
 Trust and distrust Clients, competition and colleagues 7.
-The rules of the game and the game of the rules Laws, politics, public opinion and personal morality 8.
-Wedlock, stock and barrel Partners, children and stepping down 9.
-All is fair in love and war A criminological imagination of the arms dealer Constantine 10.
-A bittersweet criminological aftertaste Epilogue
+The rules of the game and the game of the rules: Laws, politics, public opinion and personal morality 8.
+Wedlock, stock and barrel: Partners, children and stepping down 9.
+All is fair in love and war: A criminological imagination of the arms dealer Constantine Epilogue: A bittersweet criminological aftertaste Index

-Yarin Eski is assistant professor in Public Administration at Vrije Universiteit (VU) Amsterdam.
+Yarin Eski is an assistant professor in Public Administration at Vrije Universiteit (VU) Amsterdam.

 Importantly this book is not just a biography, it is a criminological biography.
 It fits well within the significant presence of biographical work in the discipline.
 In so doing this book offers a deeply theorised, reflective and personal account of the lives of both biographer and biographee.
 It falls into the category of required reading for anyone claiming the label of criminologist.